 Feline Calicivirus Infection is the second of the two important causes of respiratory infections in cats.
-It is highly communicable in unvaccinated cats and can occur in cats of any age.
-However, kittens over 6 weeks old are the most susceptible.
-FCV is resistant to disinfectants so your cat may come into contact with the virus in almost any environment.
-Symptoms include nasal and eye discharge, loss of appetite, fever, ulcers in or around the mouth and nose as well as around claws, painful walk or lameness.
+It is highly contagious in unvaccinated cats and can occur in cats of any age.
+However, kittens over six weeks old are the most susceptible.
+FCV is resistant to disinfectants, so your cat may come into contact with the virus in almost any environment.
+Symptoms include nasal and eye discharge, loss of appetite, fever, ulcers in or around the mouth and nose as well as around claws, painful walking, or lameness.

 Non-Core Vaccines for Dogs include:

-- Bordetella bronchiseptica – This vaccine can be given as an intranasal (often paired with adenovirus and parainfulenza), or as an individual vaccine given orally or as an injection.
-The vaccine helps protect against a wide variety of respiratory diseases often grouped together and called “kennel cough”.
+- Bordetella bronchiseptica – This vaccine can be given as an intranasal (often paired with adenovirus and parainfluenza) or as an individual vaccine given orally or as an injection.
+The vaccine helps protect against a wide variety of respiratory diseases, often grouped together and called “kennel cough.”

-- Canine influenza virus – This is a new virus that didn’t appear until 2004 and until early 2015 the H3N8 virus only existed in certain populations of dogs (ie racing greyhounds) in limited parts of the country.
+- Canine influenza virus – This is a new virus that didn’t appear until 2004.
+Until early 2015 the H3N8 virus only existed in certain populations of dogs (i.e., racing greyhounds) in limited parts of the country.
 The new strain of the flu H3N2 has proven to be much more of a concern to pet populations.
-Both strains of the Canine Flu are highly contagious between dogs and cause upper respiratory problems, including coughing, eye discharge, sneezing and nasal discharge.
+Both strains of the Canine Flu are highly contagious between dogs and cause upper respiratory problems, including coughing, eye discharge, sneezing, and nasal discharge.
 Some dogs might develop pneumonia.
-To date there are no cases of either strain of Canine Flu going from dogs to people; however, there have been a few reported cases going from dogs to cats.
+To date, there are no cases of either strain of Canine Flu going from dogs to people; however, there have been a few reported cases from dogs to cats.

-- Canine coronavirus – This is a virus that has been known to cause diarrhea and respiratory disease in young puppies.
-It is considered a mild infection and has a very low rate of morbidity and mortality.
+- Canine coronavirus – This virus has been known to cause diarrhea and respiratory disease in young puppies.
+It is considered a mild infection with a very low morbidity and mortality rate.
 It is an unnecessary vaccine, especially for adult dogs who easily develop natural immunity to this virus.

 Non-Core Vaccines for Cats include:

-- Feline leukemia virus (FeLV) – Indoor only cats who do not come into contact with any other cats do not need this vaccine.
-It is recommended to give this vaccine to kittens since they are most susceptible to this deadly virus and their lifestyle can change bringing them into contact with other cats and/or the outdoors.
-It is also recommended for cats who do go outside since their risk is higher.
-Indoor only adult cats who do not come into contact with any other cats do not need this vaccine.
+- Feline leukemia virus (FeLV) – It is recommended to give this vaccine to kittens since they are most susceptible to this deadly virus, and their lifestyle can change, bringing them into contact with other cats and/or the outdoors.
+It is also recommended for cats who go outside since their risk is higher.
+Indoor-only adult cats who do not come into contact with any other cats do not need this vaccine.